wangzhou/uadk/docs/wd_design.md

 Algorithm libraries offer a set of APIs to users, who could use this set of APIs to do specific task without accessing low level implementations.

-Libaccel offers the ability to choose a right accelerator.

 So two mechanisms are provided to user application.
 User application could either access libwd or algorithm libraries.

-This document focuses on the design of libwd, libaccel and algorithm libraries.
+This document focuses on the design of libwd and algorithm libraries.

 ## Based Technology